vishaltak/gitlab-development-kit/README.md

 GitLab team member or a member of the wider community.
 It allows you to test your changes locally on your workstation in an isolated manner.
 This can speed up the time it takes to make successful contributions.

+## Goals

+- Provide developer tooling to install, update, and develop against a local GitLab instance.
+- Offer GDK users an automated method for installing [required software](https://docs.gitlab.com/ee/install/requirements.html#software-requirements).
+- Out of the box, only enable the services GitLab requires to operate.
+- Support native operating systems as listed below.

 ## Getting started